 James Heneage is a writer who lives half the year in the Mani.
-He is the author of the four-book Mistra Chronicles, published by Quercus, and is currently writing The Shortest History of Greece which will be published spring 2020 by Old Street Publishing.
+He is the author of the four-book Mistra Chronicles, published by Quercus, and is currently writing The Shortest History of Greece which will be published in May 2021 by Old Street Publishing.
 He is the founder of the Ottakar's Bookshop Chain which he sold to Waterstones in 2006 and of the Chalke Valley History Festival.
 He has chaired the Cheltenham Literary Festival and the Costa Book Prize and was a Booker prize judge in 2008.
 He likes walking, Tintin and Greece.

 Click photo for further information about James' work.